rezeral/Wathe-Extended/README.md

 <br> Starts the game with 50 coins.
 <br> Gains 30 coins for every player which is around them (excluding themselves).

+- **Muzzler**
+<br> Can silence any players for 75 coins
+<br> When Muzzled, staying outside for too long will suffocate you, and other players can't hear you speak.

 ### ![🥸 Neutral Roles](https://raw.githubusercontent.com/rezeral/Wathe-Extended/master/.github/assets/img/neutral.png)

 - **Jester**